Student Outcome Data

 |CD 630||Foundations of Audiology (3 credits)||An introductory course in audiological assessment and disorders of hearing|

 In order to take Communication Disorders foundational coursework at Emerson, students must be admitted into the program and have confirmed their enrollment.
-Once admitted into the program, you will be notified of the foundational coursework you’ll need to fulfill.
-Emerson will be offering these courses over the Summer Term, and we highly recommend completing your foundational courses with us.
+Once admitted into the program, students will be notified of the foundational coursework they will need to fulfill.
+Emerson will be offering these courses over the Summer Term, and we highly recommend completing foundational courses with us.

-The Graduate Program Director will need to approve foundational coursework that will be taken at Emerson or at an alternative institution.
-If you intend on taking foundational courses with Emerson, your Graduate Program Director will be registering you for these courses.
-Please notify patti_nelson [at] emerson.edu (Patti Nelson) to confirm your foundational plan of study.
+The Graduate Program Director will need to approve foundational coursework taken at Emerson or at an alternative institution.
+If students intend on taking foundational courses with Emerson, the Graduate Program Director will handle registration for these courses.
+Students should contact Lisa Wisman Weil to confirm their foundational plan of study.

-The master’s of science education program in speech-language pathology at Emerson College is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Master of Science (M.S.) education program in speech-language pathology (residential and distance education) at Emerson College is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.